artistech-inc/AlgoLink-Docs/logging.md

 # Logging

-AlgoLink uses the native Logger classes and is configured using the ~/.ArtisTech/AlgoLink/logging.properties file
+AlgoLink uses the native `java.util.logging.Logger` classes and is configured using the `~/.ArtisTech/AlgoLink/logging.properties` file

 Example: